Hypersurfaces in spaces of constant curvature satisfying a particular Roter type equation: Introduction

 then ${\mathcal{U}}_{S} \cap {\mathcal{U}}_{C} = M$ and an equation of the form (\ref{eq:h7a}) holds on $M$, i.e., $M$ is a Roter space.
 In particular, $M$ is a non-quasi-Einstein partially Einstein space.
-In Example 3.4 we present a family of non-Einstein and non-conformally flat hypersurfaces having at every point exactly two distinct principal curvatures, $\lambda_{1}$ with multiplicity $p$ and $\lambda_{2}$ with multiplicity $n-p$, $2 \leq p \leq n-2$, and satisfying (\ref{2022.09.23.cc}).
+Some Clifford hypersurfaces form a family of non-Einstein and non-conformally flat hypersurfaces having at every point exactly two distinct principal curvatures, $\lambda_{1}$ with multiplicity $p$ and $\lambda_{2}$ with multiplicity $n-p$, $2 \leq p \leq n-2$, and satisfying (\ref{2022.09.23.cc}) (see Example 3.4).

 In Sections 4, 5 and 6 we investigate hypersurfaces $M$ in $N_{s}^{n+1}(c)$, $n \geq 4$, with the tensor $H$ satisfying on ${\mathcal U}_{H} \subset M$